 The menu at first glance is a bit confusing, although with proper reading makes sense.
 Most options are offered as dumplings (steamed) or potstickers (steamed then pan fried).
 There are a variety of options ranging from the xiao long bao (broth-filled steamed pork dumplings) to the traditional pork potsticker.
-They also offer vegetable dishes and traditional Chinese restaurant dishes like walnut shrimp and broccoli beef.
+They also offer vegetable dishes and traditional Chinese restaurant dishes such as walnut shrimp and broccoli beef.

 The restaurant’s decor is more modern but extremely busy and jumbled, there is barely any organization and the lack of theme is apparent throughout the building.
 Along the counters line a variety of fruits, plants and other random decorations.

-While there my family and I ordered the vegetarian fried rice, pork potstickers, xiao long bao, breen beans, red bean buns and egg custard buns.
+While there, my family and I ordered the vegetarian fried rice, pork potstickers, xiao long bao, breen beans, red bean buns and egg custard buns.